apache/incubator-gluten/docs/CPP_CODING_STYLE.md

 ## Philosophy

 Philosophical rules are generally not measurable.
-However, it's valuable. for Gluten CPP coding, there are a few Philosophical rules as the following.
+However, they are valuable. for Gluten CPP coding, there are a few Philosophical rules as the following.

 * Write in ISO Standard C++.
+* Write code consistently.
 * Keep simple, Make code clear and easy.
 * Optimize code for the reader, not the writer, more time will be spent reading code than writing it.
-* Prefer readability to performance.

 ## Code Formatting

-Many aspects of C++ style will be covered by clang-format, such as spacing, line width, indentation and ordering (for includes, using directives and etc).
+Many aspects of C++ coding style will be covered by clang-format, such as spacing, line width, indentation and ordering (for includes, using directives and etc).

 * Always ensure your code is clang-format compatible.